 CC test: The Board works as an effective team, using the appropriate balance of skills, experience, backgrounds and knowledge to make informed decisions.

 Commentary: Age and capacity (minimum age of 55, and do not require health or social care, unless accompanied by a carer) are the only qualifications to receive any of the Puddeneck benefits.
-However, about 95% of all guests are female, only some 5% of Puddenecks are female and there is no female representative on the Committee.
-Attempts to redress this imbalance continue.
+However, about 95% of all guests are female.
+The Committee tries hard to ensure the the Committee comprises members of both sexes.
 Feedback from guests is exceedingly positive and they are invited to suggest alternative activities.

 2.7 Openness and accountability